moq-wg/moq-transport/draft-ietf-moq-transport.md

 An `OBJECT_PREFER_DATAGRAM` message carries a single object in a datagram or a stream.
 There is no explicit length of the payload; it is determined by the length of the datagram or stream.
-If this message appears on a stream, it MUST be the first message on a unidirectional stream.
+If this message appears on a stream, it MUST be the only message on a unidirectional stream.

 An Object received in an `OBJECT_PREFER_DATAGRAM` message has an `Object Forwarding Preference` = `Datagram`.